Exercise 3: Adversarial Search in Gomoku

 It should serve as an index to the files that you are submitting,

-and include instructions for running your program.
+and include instructions for running your program,

 You should bundle your files (code, README, and report pdf)

-in a gzipped tar file.
+in a zip or tar file.

 Name your gzipped tar file with your Westmont emailname and "P3" (no spaces);